Property Verification using Kontrol

 kontrol build

-The process should take a minute and may emit some warnings, so don't worry.
+When ran for the first time, this process should take a minute, so don't worry.
 Also, remember that during the development, you may need to rebuild the definition in various ways.

 kontrol build --help